DimaZeland/Java-Software-Engineer/11-Spring-Boot/spring-boot-starter/README.md

 ## Spring Boot Starter
-A demo project that uses Spring Boot and provides practical examples of integrating with various tools, libraries, frameworks, relational and non-relational databases, writing REST APIs, validating requests and any other objects, writing integration tests, dynamically elevating docker containers and much more.
+The project uses Spring Boot and provides practical examples of integrating with various tools, libraries, frameworks, relational and non-relational databases, writing REST APIs, validating requests and any other objects, writing integration tests, dynamically elevating docker containers and much more.